decred/decrediton/README.md

 ## Docker

 A docker file for building decrediton is also provided.
-With no options it builds from master.
-It is also possible to build from a fork or branch using the docker scripts:
+With no options it builds for linux on amd64 although it is possible to attempt OSX or arm builds (neither of which have been tested).

 ```
-$ ./build-docker.sh <BRANCH> <OS> amd64 <GITHUBID>
+$ ./build-docker.sh <OS> <ARCH>
 ```

 ## Contact